 Have you ever heard that genealogy is for old people?
-Let’s see if that is true!
+Let’s see if that is statement is a myth or fact true!

 Several years ago, Thomas MacEntee looked at this issue and brought up an interesting dichotomy.
 In an article in Family Tree Magazine, genealogists under age 26 were interviewed about the industry and the age demographic.
 What Thomas pointed out in his blog was that while the article was geared towards a younger crowd, all of the advertising in the magazine was geared towards an older crowd, a much older crowd.

 The Family Tree Magazine website ads clearly show that the average age of their readers is 62, and only 21% were men.
 So it isn’t just an older crowd, but an older female crowd.

 Statistically Analyzing the “Old People” Genealogy Myth

 As a younger male, let me take a different approach and try to show you some statistics to perhaps sway your perception a little.
 To begin, let’s look at RootsTech attendance demographics.
 RootsTech is the largest genealogy conference in the US.
 It also has a Tech component to it so you would expect it to attract a younger crowd?

 Looking at the statistics, that isn’t the case.